-Film Heritage Foundation in collaboration with the Goethe-Institut / Max Mueller Bhavan Mumbai is delighted to announce our next training workshop in February 2020 to be conducted by the German conservation expert Andreas Weisser.
+Film Heritage Foundation collaborated with the Goethe-Institut / Max Mueller Bhavan Mumbai for our workshop conducted by the German conservation expert Andreas Weisser in February 2020.

 About the Workshop

-The workshop will cover the history of audio and video technology (analogue and digital), degradation mechanisms, risk assessment, care taking of equipment, storage requirements and optimization of storage facilities, conservation/restoration treatment methodologies and preparation for in-house or external digitalization projects.
+The workshop had covered the history of audio and video technology (analogue and digital), degradation mechanisms, risk assessment, care taking of equipment, storage requirements and optimization of storage facilities, conservation/restoration treatment methodologies and preparation for in-house or external digitalization projects.

 February 28 and 29, 2020

 K. Dubash Marg, Kala Ghoda, Mumbai – 400 001.

 Since 2003 Andreas Weisser has been working as a conservator for time-based media and as a preservation manager for audiovisual collections.
 In 2015, he joined the Doerner Institute in Munich where he is responsible for the preservation of the time-based media art collection of the Pinakothek der Moderne and the Museum Brandhorst.

 He has also been invited as a guest lecturer at the Universities of Applied Sciences in Cologne and Berlin, University of Amsterdam and worked as a consultant for Deutsche Welle Akademie in North Africa and the Middle East.